-The PK was made under license by many companies in many countries.
-It was exported to many countries and can be found all over the world because the gun is used in many conflicts.
+The RPG 2 design is based on the German Panzerfaust anti-tank weapon developed during World War II.
+It was made under license by many companies in many countries (e.g. the B-40 in Vietnam), it was exported to many countries, and it can be found all over the world because the gun is used in many conflicts.
 The weapon was in service with several armed forces, both regular and irregular, and it can be found in many countries in Asia and Africa.